-Will I receive aid with travelling to Gainesville?
-Airfare and Ground transportation will be allocated up to $500 per scholar based on need.
+Will I receive aid with traveling to Gainesville?
+Travel expenses will be compensated.

 How does the stipend work?
-Scholars will receive a $600 stipend, which will be distributed in two installments (week 1 and week 3).
+Scholars will receive a $600 stipend.

-Is there a cost to attending UFSHPEP?
-No. Students will be provided with housing,meals, and a stipend that will cover through the 6-weeks.
+Is there a cost to attending UF SHPEP?
+No. Students will be provided with housing, meals, and a stipend that will cover through the six weeks.